dready92/PHP-on-Couch/README.md

 [![Build Status](https://travis-ci.org/popojargo/PHP-on-Couch.svg?branch=master)](https://travis-ci.org/popojargo/PHP-on-Couch)
 [![Coverage Status](https://coveralls.io/repos/github/popojargo/PHP-on-Couch/badge.svg?branch=master)](https://coveralls.io/github/popojargo/PHP-on-Couch?branch=master)
-#1.6.1
+#2.0.0
-To access PHP-on-Couch for CouchDB 2.0, please visit [this link](https://github.com/popojargo/PHP-on-Couch).
+To access PHP-on-Couch for CouchDB 1.6.1, please visit [this link](http://github.com/popojargo/PHP-on-Couch/blob/1.6.1).

 ##What's new

 Due to the lack of support on the last repository, I forked it and I will make sure it's kept active.

-With the new release of 2.0, the master branch will support only 1.6.1.
-The new version is 99% compatible but there are few incompatibilities between the version.
-If the same tests/functions are updated from one version to the other, I'll try to keep them synced.
+With the new release of 2.0, the master branch will support only this version.

 ##Changes

 Since I forked the origin branch, I updated the library a bit.
 We are now using Namespaces for the whole library.
 It's cleaner to use it with an autoloader.
+Please take a look to the updated examples for more details.